bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 https://github.com/andrewmcgr/klipper_tmc_autotune

 __**Note: Two users on Discords reported that enabling autotune on extruder caused an over temperature warning for the extruder driver.
-If you get a warning, comment extruder driver out.**__
+If you get a warning, comment extruder driver out.
+Or don't enable it at all.**__

 ## 1) Autotune installation